oholter/LDK2023_collaborative_annotation/README.md

 3. Create empty files for the new gold standard and the order:
 ``touch experiment.txt order.txt``

+4. Create a *flat file* from a JSONL file with requirement sentences:
+``python -m utils.create_flat_file [JSONL file]``

-4. Change the content of the copy of the `config.json` file to match the experiment setup you want.
+5. Change the content of the copy of the `config.json` file to match the experiment setup you want.
 Note: You will need to input your API key from OpenAI in this file.

 - Typically the flat file will be the "gold-gold" file (`gold.txt`) because this is where you take the samples from, this allows copying the F-primes.
 * The "gold-gold" is a text file with requirement sentences.
-These files can be generated using tools in the [req_extractor library](https://github.com/oholter/req_extractor).
-Each sentence should have:
+Each sentence in the flat file will have:
     * id: the number of the requirement, needed to manipulate the order of the requirements
     * req: the requirement sentence as extracted from the document
-    * F-prime: the translation of the requirement into description logic, needed for evaluation and added manually.
+    * F-prime: the translation of the requirement into description logic, needed for evaluation.
+Added manually.
     * See ``data/gold.txt`` for an example
 - The gold file and the order file are the empty files you created above (you're creating a new gold standard) and should be empty when you start a new experiment.
     - E.g., `experiment.txt` and ``order.txt``

 ## Running and evaluating the experiment

-Note: You need requirement sentences as described above to conduct the experiments, and the sentences must be annotated manually with DL formulas (F-prime) to do the evaluation.
-Tools to extract requirements from PDF documents are found in the [req_extractor library](https://github.com/oholter/req_extractor).

 1. Run the experiments:
 `python -m gold_creator.runner_all --cfg [experiment]/config.json`